 Recently, McGregor has spearheaded the arrival of Proper No. Twelve Irish Whiskey.
 McGregor is the founder of the newly established whiskey brand.
 The whiskey has gone on to sell out and generate incredible profits.
 Dana White stated that he expects McGregor to become a billionaire thanks to the brand.

 Due to these business ventures and a successful fighting career, McGregor’s net worth as of 2020 is estimated to be between $100 million and $120 million.
+This makes him one of the richest fighters of all time.
 Most of this came from the highly anticipated fight against Floyd Mayweather Jr. We’ll get to this fight a little later.